The radio signal of PSR B0950+08 is detected over the whole pulse phase: DATA ANALYSIS AND RADIATION CHARACTERISTICS

 where $I_{k,n}$ represents the signal intensity contributed by the $k$-th pulse and the $n$-th pulse phase bin, and $N_{\mathrm{period}} = 36746 $ is the pulse numbers.
 The results are shown as Fig.~\ref{fig7}.

-The function $\Theta(n)$ describes the statistics properties of the radio emission signal.
-The region of the on-pulse and off-pulse can be distinguished by this function, because the value of the function $\Theta(n)$ is positive at on-pulse regions and goes to zero at the off-pulse regions (see Appendix \ref{a}).
+The $\Theta(n)$-function describes the statistical properties of the radio emission signal.
+The region of the on-pulse (the pulse longitudes which have periodic and impulsive emission) and off-pulse can be distinguished by this function, because the value of the $\Theta(n)$-function is positive at on-pulse regions and goes to zero at the off-pulse regions (see Appendix~\ref{a}).
 It should be noted that the fluctuation of the radio emission signals and noise may lead to the statistics error, and this error can possibly be eliminated if the number of the individual pulse ($N_{\mathrm{period}}$) is big enough.
-This statistics properties implicates that the value of the function $\Theta(n)$ may be influenced by the distribution of the noise intensity.
-A detailed behaviour of $\Theta(n)$ at the entire pulse longitude is described as black curves in Fig.~\ref{fig7}, and the detailed property of the blue region in the middle panel is zoomed in the bottom panel.
-From this figure, the result is obviously influenced by the noise at the relative minimum levels.
-To determine the emission properties of these regions, the values of $\Theta(n)$ at the minimum levels need to be smoothed.
-The red curve in the bottom panel is the smoothed result via low-pass filtering, and apparently, this curve at the minimum levels are greater than zero (dash-dot gray reference line).
-It is evident that, in the observed data, the values of the function $\Theta(n)$ at the two minimum low levels are positive.
-The behaviour of this function strongly illustrates that radio emission signals filling the minimum levels, and this result supports the whole phase radiation picture that the emission signals fill the entire $360^{\circ}$ pulse longitude.
+This statistical properties implies that the value of the $\Theta(n)$-function may be influenced by the background noise (discussed in Appendix~\ref{b}).
+A detailed behaviour of $\Theta(n)$-function at the entire pulse longitude is described as black curves in Fig.~\ref{fig7}, and the detailed property of the blue region in the middle panel is zoomed in the bottom panel.
+From this figure, the result is obviously influenced by the background noise at the low-emission region.
+To determine the emission properties of these regions, the values of $\Theta(n)$-function at the low-emission region need to be smoothed.
+The red curve in the bottom panel is the smoothed result via low-pass filtering, and apparently, this curve at the low-emission region is greater than zero (dash-dot gray reference line).
+It is evident that, in the observed data, the values of the $\Theta(n)$-function at the two low-emission regions are positive.
+The behaviour of this function strongly illustrates that radio emission signals fill the low-emission region, and this result supports the whole phase radiation picture that the emission signals fill the entire $360^{\circ}$ pulse longitude.
+To better demonstrate that the $\Theta(n)$-function is equal to zero for continuous emission (the unpulsed emission) and is not affected by the non-linear instrumental response, and assuming that the non-linear instrumental response may cause the radio signals of each pulse phase to follow gamma or log-normal distribution, we simulate the $\Theta(n)$-function measurements for those distributions.
+The behavior of $\Theta(n)$-function for these simulations are shown in Fig.~\ref{off} to compare with the properties of $\Theta(n)$-function for the bridge emission region of PSR B0950$+$08.
+Panels (a), (b), (c) and (d) depict the gamma (with shape parameter of 3 and scale parameter of 1), gamma (with shape parameter of 5 and scale parameter of 1), log-normal (with shape parameter of 0.1 and scale parameter of 1) and Gaussian distribution, respectively, and the sample numbers of all simulated data are $10^5$.
+As these figures show, the values of the $\Theta(n)$-function are consistent with zero for continuous emission and the non-linear instrumental response.